-- 2.1 All Members of each Committee of SACRE shall sit for a 4 year term of office (unless they leave for the reasons as stated below) and will be subject to re-election by agreement of SACRE at its next meeting. - 2.2 A member of the SACRE appointed by the City of York Council may be removed from membership by the Council if: - a) In the opinion of the Council, that person ceases to be representative of the denomination or association which they are appointed to represent or (as the case may be) of the Authority. - b) They are absent for a period of three consecutive meetings without reasonable grounds. - 2.3 Any member of the SACRE may at any time resign their office by giving notice in writing to the Clerk of the SACRE. - 2.4 Membership shall be continuous unless a member resigns by writing to the Clerk.
+- 2.1 All Members of each Committee of SACRE shall sit for a 4 year term of office (unless they leave for the reasons as stated below) and will be subject to re-election by agreement of SACRE at its next meeting. - 2.2 A member of the SACRE appointed by the City of York Council may be removed from membership by the Council if: - a) In the opinion of the Council, that person ceases to be representative of the denomination or association which s/he was appointed to represent or (as the case may be) of the Authority. - b) S/he is absent for a period of three consecutive meetings without reasonable grounds. - 2.3 Any member of the SACRE may at any time resign his/her office by giving notice in writing to the Clerk of the SACRE. - 2.4 Membership shall be continuous unless a member resigns by writing to the Clerk.